dleuck/FiveX5/README.md

 1. 😀 played ⚽ in the 💧:  😀⚽💧
 2. Read a 📕 under a 🌲.
 Then play 🎹 with your pet 🐇:  📕🌲🎹🐇
 3. I 👁 the ⭐s and 🌙 while eating 🍕:  👁⭐🌙🍕

+### Checking for strong passwords
+A minimum length of four emoji is recommended.
+There are 390,625 possible passwords for four emoji 5x5 passwords.
+Five or six emoji passwords are strongly preferred.
+Five emojis provide 9,765,625 possibilities and six emojis provide 244,140,625.

+Use `EmojiList.hasAdjacentRepeatingEmoji()` or the stronger `EmojiList.hasRepeatingEmoji()` to prevent passwords such as "😀😀😀😀".